EIN 23-1352588

 Program areas at United Way of York County

 The community fund and designations - through United Way of York County's annual campaign, donors can designate their contribution to the community fund.
-During the past year, funding was provided to 65 programs of 35 partner agencies through the community fund in areas of education, health and financial stability.
+During the past year, funding was provided to 63 programs of 34 partner agencies through the community fund in areas of education, health and financial stability.
 United Way of York County receives program applications from partner agencies which was reviewed and assessed by trained community volunteers to ensure they demonstrate measurable results.
 United Way of York County also allocates funds for special one-time projects and new programs of partner agencies.
 Applications for these programs are also reviewed by volunteers and with United Way of York County's board of directors who approve the actual funding levels.
 As part of United Way of York County's annual fundraising campaign, donors are also able to designate their contribution to qualified organizations exempt under 501(c)(3).
 This service is provided as a convenience to our donors.
 Organizations receiving designations are not required to submit information relative to the use and results of these contributions.
+We continue to transition to an issue-focused organization and have annouced our new focus areas will be childcare, where we will partner with and fund the echo (every child has opportunities) program, and transportation.

 United Way of York County also offers the York County truancy prevention initiative ("yctpi") which is committed to reducing and preventing school truancy.
 It is dedicated to establishing an organized and aligned effort among all community participants to prevent and intervene in truant behavior.
 Yctpi's mission is to reduce the truant population in York County by establishing a protocol for improved communication, instituting a consistent response to this issue, and initiating interventions.
-With truancy as a leading factor preventing children's success in school, graduation from high school, and merger into society as productive members of society, the yctpi aims to assure that elementary and middle school students are prepared to succeed in later grades, high school students graduate on time and young adults make a successful transition to post-secondary education, the work world, or public service.
-The yctpi currently co-chairs the truancy task force which meets bi-monthly to provide a continuous gauge of the need and relevance for truancy prevention and intervention services, allowing for an open dialogue between the various stakeholders.
-Professional development topics are presented at each meeting.
-In 2011, York County youth court alliance (yca), a student-run truancy intervention program, was created by the yctpi.
-Yca serves central York, northeastern, red lion area, and York city school districts.
+With truancy as a leading factor preventing children's success in school, graduation from high school, and merger into society as productive members of society, the yctpi aims to assure that elementary and middle school students are prepared to succeed in later grades, high school students graduate on time and young adults make a successful transition to post-secondary education, the work world or public service.
+In 2022, York County youth court alliance (yca), a student-run truancy intervention program, was created by the yctpi.
+In the most recent school year, yca serves northeastern, red lion area, and York city school districts.
 Yca works to divert students and their families from the district court for truancy citations.
 The program also aims to re-engage truant students back in school to keep them on track toward high school graduation.
 Dispositions can include attendance improvement, mentoring, journaling, apologies, research, and tutoring.
-During the 2021-2022 school year, youth court alliance served 205 students.
+During the 2023-2024 school year, youth court alliance served 125 students.
 Funding for the yctpi and yca are provided by the York County bar foundation and the York County office of children, youth, and families.

 Grants made by United Way of York County